uniba-mi/rdftex/README.md

 ## Summary

-RDFtex is a framework that employs extended LaTeX documents and a preprocessor program to support the production of research publications that allow a bidirectional knowledge exchange with a scientific knowledge graph (SciKG).
+RDFtex is a framework that employs custom LaTeX commands and a preprocessor program to implement a bidirectional knowledge exchange with scientific knowledge graphs (SciKGs).
 To implement the said knowledge exchange, RDFtex provides two main functionalities:

-- The import functionality allows to import research contributions from a SciKG in LaTeX documents via custom import commands
+- The import functionality allows to import research contributions from a specified SciKG in LaTeX documents via custom import commands.
-- The export functionality allows to export original research contributions from LaTeX documents to a SciKG via custom export commands
+- The export functionality allows to export original research contributions from LaTeX documents to a SciKG via custom export commands.

-This repository contains the proof-of-concept implementation of RDFtex and other sources as proposed in the RDFtex papers (https://link.springer.com/chapter/10.1007/978-3-031-16802-4_3).
+This repository contains the proof-of-concept implementation of RDFtex and other sources as proposed in the [TPDL 2022 RDFtex paper](https://link.springer.com/chapter/10.1007/978-3-031-16802-4_3) and its extended version currently in preparation.

 ## MinSKG

-Currently, RDFtex can only interact with the MinSKG, a minimal SciKG that serves as a temporal makeshift for an actual SciKG.
+Currently, RDFtex can only interact with the MinSKG, a minimal SciKG that serves as a makeshift for an actual SciKG.
 The MinSKG is populated with all publications that are used as references for the RDFtex paper.
 The contextual information of the publications, i.e., the metadata, was added automatically by parsing their entries from the `bibtex` file using a simple script.
 The contentual information, i.e, their contributions, was added manually.

-There are currently five types of contributions that can be imported from and exported to the MinSKG.
-Each of them are represented using type-specific properties in the MinSKG.
-The following list specifies the supported contributions and their properties (as URIs):
+The MinSKG supports five types of contributions for importing and exporting.
+Each of them are represented using type-specific properties.
+The following list specifies the supported contributions and their properties (as IRIs):

 - Definitions
   - `https://example.org/scikg/terms/type`